BastianFN/DISWebApp/DISApp/README.md

 # Introduction
 This project is a website running Python and Flask library.
 The schema of the database is a ufo forum, where people can post about sightings and add to the sightings table, which can be viewed in a heatmap of ufo sightings.
+Note that in order to see all features, you will need access to the internet.